University of Montana Style Guide

 Some examples of how to test for proper use of "who" or "whom": Jack, who I hope has called you back, got home a week ago.
 Mentally rearrange the tricky clause: I hope he has called you back.
 If you can substitute "he" or "she" for "who," "who" is correct in the original sentence.

-Jean, whom I trusted with my life, just set my house on fire.
+Courtney, whom I trusted with my life, just set my house on fire.
 Recast the "whom" clause: I trusted her with my life.
 If you can substitute "her" or "him" for "whom," "whom" is correct in the original sentence.

 Use the same tests for "whoever" and "whomever."